The high-quality value of Quotient Limited (QTNT) Stock is hidden beneath the surface

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Quotient Limited (NASDAQ:QTNT) dipped -0.23% to close Friday’s market session at $0.13, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.125 and $0.1325 throughout the trading session with the volume trading being 946850 shares, which represented a significant variation when compared to the three months average volume of 2.57 million shares.
-The firm’s stock price fluctuated -1.83% within the last five trades and -14.20% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -77.69% in the last 6 months and -50.31% was subtracted to its value over the previous 3 months.
-QTNT stock is trading at a margin of -10.71%, -24.43% and -79.77% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Quotient Limited (NASDAQ:QTNT) dipped -37.37% to close Monday’s market session at $0.08, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.0774 and $0.135 throughout the trading session with the volume trading being 18531912 shares, which represented a significant variation when compared to the three months average volume of 2.56 million shares.
+The firm’s stock price fluctuated -39.53% within the last five trades and -46.27% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -86.67% in the last 6 months and -68.65% was subtracted to its value over the previous 3 months.
+QTNT stock is trading at a margin of -43.67%, -52.23% and -87.13% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Quotient Limited’s Profitability and Valuation Ratios Tell Us About the Stock?